brandeis-ling131a-2018/TextAnalysis/extensions/a4-tags.md

 The other five point are assigned by the TA by looking at the general quality of your code.
 When you pass all tests you should get 3 or 4, if you have no code you get a 0, if you go the extra mile with good structure and good comments you get 5 points.
 It is possible to fail the tests and still get a good score here.

 Parts 3 and 4 are graded by the TA by looking at the code and running it.
-The scores assigned are a
+There are no tests and we won't pep8 you on this.
+Scores are assigned on a 0-5 scale much like laid out in the paragraph above, except that instead of looking at tests we will look at wether your results make sense.